World Forestry Center International Educators Institute

 Rick Zenn is an award-winning educator with more than 30 years professional experience as a naturalist, teacher, program manager, trainer, consultant and non-profit leader.
 He is Senior Fellow at the World Forest Institute and he directs the state, national, and international education and outreach initiatives at the World Forestry Center focusing on partnerships, training, and institutional development.
 He has directed IEI since 1996.

-Chandalin Bennett is the International Fellowship Manager at the World Forest Institute.
+Shadia Duery is the International Fellowship Manager at the World Forest Institute.
 She supervises a wide range of forest sector research projects and leads regional tours and seminars for visiting forestry and natural resource professionals.
-She has broad-based background in forestry and forest health issues in the West.
+She has 10 years of work experience and education in forestry working in the nonprofit, public, and private sectors.

 Rick Zenn, Senior Fellow